EritosinSalami/Candy_Distributor/README.md

 - What are the most efficient factory-to-customer shipping routes?
 - What are the least efficient factory-to-customer shipping routes?
 - Which product lines have the best product margin?
-- Which product lines should be moved to a different factory to optimize shipping routes?
+- Which product lines should be moved to a different factory to optimize profitability?

 **Approach:** I performed a complete end-to-end analysis by building a Medallion-architecture data warehouse in SSMS, using SQL for data extraction, transformation, and cleaning and developed interactive dashboards in Power BI.